henrebotha/aux-buttons-pcb/README.md

 The design assumes the use of Omron B3F-1070 switches, but any pushbutton in the common 6×6 mm footprint should work, assuming it's tall enough.
 (The JST-PH connector sits on the same side of the PCB as the switches, which is why spacers & tall buttons are necessary.)

-These have been manufactured (by JLCPCB) but **not yet tested for electrical soundness**.
-Manufacture at your own risk.

 This project was designed using EasyEDA.